enechange/EnergyDataSimulationChallenge/README.md

 The data are given temperature data and daylight data.

 Please make a model for predicting EnergyProduction using data from July 2011 to May 2013.
-On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAPE(Mean Absolute Persentage Error).
+On that basis, predict EnergyProduction on June 2013 for each house, and calculate MAPE(Mean Absolute Percentage Error).
 You can use any algorithms including multiple-variables regression, polynomial regression, Neural network, SVM, etc...

 We will see **accuracy of prediction(MAPE), algorithm choice, parameter tuning, programming skill**.